bmquiroz/infra-pagerduty/README.md

 ### Prerequisites

+1. Ensure users are onboarded onto PagerDuty before their e-mail addresses are added to `oncall` list
-Ensure secret is added to Secrets Manager and ARN is added to `data` block as follows:
+2. Ensure secret is added to Secrets Manager and ARN is added to `data` block as follows:
     ```console
     data "aws_secretsmanager_secret" "pd-secret" {
     arn = "arn:aws:secretsmanager:us-east-1:795345444371:secret:pd-secret-ILYbqF"